jitsucom/jitsu/design-docs/pipeline.md

 ### ContextEnrichment step

  * Get IP from where request came from
- * If request is processed by JavaScript endpoint - read user agent header, content type header and so on
+ * If request is processed by JavaScript endpoint - read user agent-header, content-type header and so on
  * Add UTC timestamp (/_timestamp field)
  * etc